git719/az/README.md

 The `Create-AppSpPair.ps1` script can be used to quickly create an ad hoc App registration + Service Principal combination, and a password for the app.
 This script leverages the same MSAL methodologies used in the `Manage-SpAuth.ps1` script.

 ### Create-AzGroup.ps1
 The `Create-AzGroup.ps1` script can be used to quickly create an Azure AD group from the CLI.
-It is still using the old PS modules, but this will be updated soon.
+Same as the Python version above called `createAzGroup`.

 ### Decode-MgToken.ps1
 Decodes a JWT token string.